Unison equity sharing agreements are currently available in these states:

 When you sell your home, you'll need to pay us the original amount that we shared with you, plus or minus our percentage of your home's change in value.
 Unison's percentage depends on how much we invested in your home at the outset.

-If you choose to buy us out instead after your restriction period passes, we'll use an independent third-party appraisal to determine the fair market value of your property at the time.
+If you choose to buy us out instead, we'll use an independent third-party appraisal to determine the fair market value of your property at the time.
 If you buy us out, Unison does not share in any decrease in your home's value.

 You can use the funds provided by Unison for up to 30 years.
 After 30 years, you will need to either sell your home or buy us out.